60" x 60" Photograph from scan

 My Body Bleeds.
 I Do Not Apologize.
 Color photograph from scan 60” x 60” 2021

 In 2018 I began working with my menses.
 This interesting genetic material indicates organic time, is a sign of being “not pregnant,” is a symbol of loss, and a social indication of a still youthful body.
 It’s also often aesthetically pleasing.
 Making work with this material naturally invites comments and conversations and confusions about menstruation and this organic corporal process.
-When I began working with my blood, I also worked with the Environmental Health and Safety Department at The Ohio State University.
+When I began creating with my blood, I worked with the Environmental Health and Safety Department at The Ohio State University to ensure public safety.
 I was taught that blood-borne pathogens need to be “cleaned and contained” to be made safe for the public.
-When I questioned why the blood in every woman's restroom was “safe” compared to that same blood anywhere else in the public world, they explained that in the bathroom it was “contained.”
+When I questioned why the blood in every woman's restroom was “safe” compared to that same blood anywhere else in the public world, they explained that in the bathroom trashcan it was considered “contained.”
 Adding bleach to blood is a way that it can be “cleaned.”
-This information pertains to blood from every part of the body, but the phrase stuck with me in the context of my experience as a human who inhabits a menstruating body.
+This information pertains to blood from every part of the body of course, but the phrase stuck with me in the context of my experience as a human who inhabits a body capable of menstruation.

 This work was supported by a grant from the Kentucky Foundation for Women.